chenzhizhi0822/ZhiyangChenCV/README.md

 # ZhiyangChenCV
 - Here you can see some certificates about the CV of me.
+- You can find more projects and codes in other repositories.

 ### Certificate of College student’s innovation and entrepreneurship project, BUPT, 2021